Get Together with Andy Williams

-The album was released on compact disc for the first time as one of two albums on one CD by Collectables Records on January 22, 2002, the other album being Williams's Columbia release from the spring of 1970, Raindrops Keep Fallin' on My Head.
+The album was released on compact disc as one of two albums on one CD by Collectables Records on January 22, 2002, along with Williams's 1970 Columbia album, Raindrops Keep Fallin' on My Head.
 Collectables included this CD in a box set entitled Classic Album Collection, Vol. 2, which contains 15 of his studio albums and two compilations and was released on November 29, 2002.

 Reception

+William Ruhlmann of Allmusic's said "one of these songs were better suited to him than others.
+Charles Aznavour's "Yesterday When I Was Young," was an emotional ballad right up Williams' alley, as was "Love Theme From Romeo and Juliet," Even "Quentin's Theme (Shadows of the Night)," the theme song from the popular vampire soap opera Dark Shadows, gave him something familiar to work with.

 Billboard magazine felt that "his fresh, warm interpretation of the familiar hits makes this another winner.
 His easygoing style is especially effective on 'Yesterday When I Was Young' and 'Quentin's Theme'."